franz1us/miniProject-next/README.md

 # miniProject-next
-this is my mini project fullstack with next js
+this is my mini project with next js